pradyumnac/Moon/_posts/2017-08-17-Address--A-Short-Story-Part-II.md

 layout: post
 title: Address- A Short Story-Part II
 ---
 "Want some candy?"
-Said I, reaching into my pocket - my hand brushing against a cold wrapped lollipop.
+Said I, reaching into my pocket - my hand brushing against a cold wrapper of lollipop.

 She took it from my hand, without a word.
 We are stolling, rather slowly in the rain towards the establishment that might just get her to her parents.